nilsramsperger/GroLi/README.md

 ## Ideas for later milestones
 - [ ] Edit mode for products
   - Substitute for the "Add product sheet"
+  - Adding must be indepenent of the edit mode, because it is not clear in which list the product will end up.
 - [ ] Limit the number of products in the list
 - [ ] Limit the number of shops